Lulu (opera): Act 3Scene 1: A spacious drawing room in Lulu's luxurious house in Paris. Lulu's portrait hangs on the wall. The guests are assembledLulu is living in Paris under the alias of a French countess. A grand birthday party is taking place at her house and the athlete who is planning to get married proposes a toast to her. The Marquis shows an unusual interest in the 15-year-old girl. The guests move to the gaming room to play baccarat. The conversation moves to discussing shares in the Jungfrau Railway, which most of the guests at the party have invested in to varying extents, and which appear to be performing magnificently.

 The Marquis has discovered Lulu's true identity, and is blackmailing her (duet:Sag es nur gleich heraus, wieviel du haben willst; Tell me without delay, how much money you want), threatening to hand her over to the authorities.
-She offers herself to him, having had a previous affair, but his interests lie more in trafficking women and girls for commercial sexual exploitation, Lied des Mächenhändlers: Ich sagte dir doch, daß ich auch Mächenhändler bin (song of the human tafficker: I told you I am a white slave trader).
+She offers herself to him, having had a previous affair, but his interests lie more in trafficking women and girls for commercial sexual exploitation, Lied des Mädchenhändlers: Ich sagte dir doch, daß ich auch Mädchenhändler bin (song of the human tafficker: I told you I am a white slave trader).
 Again, Lulu sings about who she is and what she has become, as in her act II Lied; Ich tauge nicht für diesen Beruf.
 Als ich fünfzehn Jahre alt war, hätte mir das gefallen können (I'm no good for this sort of work, when I was fifteen it was different, I might have enjoyed it).
 The Marquis indicates he could summon the policeman stationed out in the street and claim the reward for her capture, but he would get a far higher price by selling her to a Cairo brothel to which he has sent a picture of her portrait as Eve.
 She offers to pay him, but he is aware that Alwa's fortune is all in the railway shares, and he wants cash, giving her a deadline later that day.
 She reads a note the athlete handed her just before the Marquis confronted her and learns that he too wants to blackmail her.
 Geschwitz accuses her of not returning the favours and affection she showed Lulu when they were in hospital.
 The athlete returns and makes apparent that he is still interested in Lulu's affections and also gives her a deadline, duet: Einen Moment!
 Hast du meinen Brief gelesen?
 (One Moment!
 Have you read my note?).
 A telegram arrives for the Banker informing him the railway shares are now worthless.
 When Schigolch arrives, asking for money for his girlfriend (duet: Ich brauche nämlich notwendig Geld...Ich miete meiner Geliebten eine Wohnung; I need some money now, I am renting an apartment for my lover), Lulu collapses in despair but confides in him.